Don't let the license you spent years earning quietly expire.

 Tennessee and Florida (and most other states) require teachers to demonstrate recent teaching experience as part of their license renewal.
 The specific rules vary, but the pattern is consistent: if you haven't taught in several years, your renewal application gets harder.

-Online tutoring with a documented employer counts as teaching experience in most states.
+Online tutoring with a documented employer may help document teaching experience.
 It's real instruction, in your endorsement area, with verifiable records.

 How tutoring with us keeps your license active.